-"Students of Wine"; whether wine industry professionals or serious wine hobbyists who wish to learn about the wines of France with the leader in French wine education and certification.
+"Students of Wine"; whether wine industry professionals or serious wine hobbyists who wish to learn about the wines of France and Italy with the leader in French and Italian wine education and certification.

-Our trip instructors are among the most renowned and respected wine professionals in the French wine business.
+Our trip instructors are among the most renowned and respected wine professionals in the wine business.
 They are also professional wine educators who are absolutely passionate about the region and its wines.

 You can see a full biography of the instructor for each trip on the web page for the trip, so you can know exactly with whom you'll be touring and learning.
 Most are native English speakers (American or British), and they all speak English fluently.
 Our instructors have that special combination of high-level wine expertise, personal warmth, friendliness, and excellent leadership skills.
 They'll accompany you every day, throughout the trip, and will be able to answer all of your questions about the wines of the region you’ll be visiting (and wine in general).

 The Wine Scholar Guild (WSG) and Terroir Wine Services (TWS) have worked very closely together, and with the instructors in each region, to create itineraries that provide a thorough overview of the region as well as a very enjoyable time for participants.
-The French Wine Immersion Study Trips are part of the Wine Scholar Guild’s Master-Level study program.
+The Wine Immersion Study Trips are part of the Wine Scholar Guild’s Master-Level study program.
 The trips are then organized and operated by TWS.
 TWS is also responsible for sales and customer service for the trips.
 You will pay the trip price to TWS, and it will appear on your credit card statement as TERROIRWINE.

 Terroir Wine Services, Inc. (TWS) is an American company based in Delaware with offices in Philadelphia, Pennsylvania offering the highest level of service and quality in wine travel in France.
-For over a decade the company has specialized in travel to the French wine regions for an international clientele of wine professionals, journalists, educators and wine lovers.
+For over 15 years, the company has specialized in travel to the French and Italian wine regions for an international clientele of wine professionals, journalists, educators and wine lovers.
 The Wine Scholar Guild has chosen to work with TWS because of their extensive expertise and experience in wine tourism and their high-level knowledge of wine and the wine business.